 TMS motor mapping in stroke

-Transcranial magnetic stimulation can be used to non-invasively inject a current and generate neuronal activity within the primary motor cortex.
-The neuronal activation travels through the corticospinal tract and the peripheral nervous system to finally elicit activity in the muscle.
+Transcranial magnetic stimulation (TMS) can be used to non-invasively induce a current and generate neuronal activity within the primary motor cortex.
+The neuronal activation travels through the corticospinal tract and the peripheral nervous system to finally elicit activity in various muscles, depending on the exact location of stimulation.
 The electrical activity in the muscle evoked by the TMS pulse on the motor cortex is called a motor-evoked potential (MEP) and can be measured using electromyography (EMG).
-TMS in combination with MRI-guided neuronavigation can then be used to identify parts of the cortex which are responsible for activity in specific muscles, these parts of the cortex are called motor-eloquent.
+TMS in combination with MRI-guided neuronavigation can then be used to identify parts of the cortex which are responsible for activity in specific muscles.

 We offer complete solutions with an MRI guided navigation system, monophasic TMS units and 4 channel EMG, optimized for MEP motor mapping, that fulfill all typical requirements.